Using UnCSS and grunt-uncss with WordPress

 As a side note, it seems I was also having issues due to cURL not being installed correctly (a quick re-install of GIT & a restart sorted that out if anyone else has similar problems).

-9. rees_will avatar
+9. rees_will Avatar

 rees_will